Madison, Tennessee: History

 Madison was once home to the "Hillbilly Day" festival.
 This festival was created as a fundraiser to benefit schools within the area.
 This fundraising festival included costumes, school events, and a parade.
 Madison's first "Hillbilly Day" was in 1952.

 Madison is also home to Amqui train station that was built by the Louisville and Nashville Railroad and serviced by the company until 1979.
-After L&N Railroad vacated the station, country music legend Johnny Cash purchased it and moved it from Madison to his home in nearby Sumner County.
-The station was later returned to Madison after the passing of Cash and his wife June Carter Cash.
-Today, it houses a museum and visitor center for the town.
+After L&N Railroad vacated the station, country musician Johnny Cash purchased it and moved it from Madison to his home in nearby Sumner County.
+The station was later returned to Madison after the deaths of Cash and his wife June Carter Cash.
+As of 2016, it housed a museum and visitor center for the neighborhood.

 Education

 Public education in Madison falls under the supervision of Metropolitan Nashville Public Schools.
 Zoned schools in the Madison area send students through the Hunters Lane cluster, named after the area high school, Hunters Lane High School.
 Prior to the opening of Hunter's Lane, the public high school for the area was Madison High School, which is now Madison Middle Prep.
 Three private schools are also located within Madison: Goodpasture Christian School, Madison Academy and Saint Joseph School.